isomerpages/moe-peircesec/_parents/Announcement.md

 If parents/ guardians do not respond by **26 Dec 10 am**, the school understands that the student **will not take up the offer** and the decision is final.
 Also, please only **buy the books after the decision is made**.
 There will also be insertions at the end of Sec 1 Semester 1 (Mid-Year) and Semester 2 (End of year).
 Eligible students will be invited.

 There is a pre-recorded briefing link on SBB.
-Do click on the [link]() to view the briefing slides or the link below for a presentation.
+Do click on the [link](/files/Presentation_Sec_1_Registration_21_Dec_2023_updated13dec.pdf)link to view the briefing slides or the link below for a presentation.
 Link: &nbsp;[https://go.gov.sg/pssfsbbbriefing23](https://go.gov.sg/pssfsbbbriefing23)

 **1.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Higher Mother Tongue (Chinese Language)**